 At the end of this seminar, using your references and notes, you will be able to:

 All materials and supplies provided by seminar hosts.

-Complete and submit the required mathematics exercises that contain evidence of mathematical skills you must have to be successful in the seminar to email@example.com (link sends e-mail).
+Complete and submit the ‘Required To Know’ math exercises that contain evidence of mathematical skills you must have to be successful in the seminar.
 There is no planned review of these basic mathematics topics during the seminar.

 Successful completion requires that participants fully participate in all classroom and laboratory exercises, turn in or present accurate work assignments, and be present for the entire course, in addition to successfully completing the Balance Calibration Mathematical Exercises.

 This NIST Seminar is designed for beginner to advanced users of balances or calibration managers wanting a better understanding of balances and associated uncertainties in organizations where analytical weighing is an integral part of operations.

 The current fee for this seminar is $1,350.
 Payment is due by June 6, 2017.
 Registration fees for State weights and measures regulatory officials and metrologists are funded by NIST OWM.